ZefRozario/UK_DMO_CIR_IR_MODEL/README.md

 # UK Gilt Modeling with CIR Interest Rate Model

 This project models and simulates UK government gilt yields using the Cox-Ingersoll-Ross (CIR) model.
-It includes parameter calibration, stochastic simulation, and interactive yield visualizations.
+It includes parameter calibration, stochastic simulation, and some cool looking plots.
+All data used is from the official [UK Department of Debt Managment Office.](https://www.dmo.gov.uk/data/ExportReport?reportCode=D4H)

 ## Features